 In fact, I’m obsessed with using almond flour in my baking due to its rich, nutty flavor and its slew of health benefits (it’s sooo high in protein and potassium!).

 Now that we got all that settled.
-Here’s the rundown of everything you need to know to make this almond flour biscuits recipe ASAP (because trust me, you’re going to want to make them that fast!)
+Here’s the rundown of everything you need to know to make this keto biscuits recipe ASAP (because trust me, you’re going to want to make them that fast!)

 Is it just me or are almond flour recipes the greatest thing ever?!
-Here’s what you’ll need to whip up this low carb biscuits recipe:
+Here’s what you’ll need to whip up this keto biscuits recipe:

 Butter – Pop this in the freezer before using since you will be grating it later.
 Frozen butter = easier to grate!
 And keeping the butter COLD is what gives us those lusciously flaky layers!